ct-clmsn/pyzmq-collectives/README.md

 non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machines) sockets, socket connections, and socket handshakes.
-A separate thread/process for communication would be required along with fairly complicated queue management (imagine a queue built on top of 0MQ) logic.
+A separate thread/process for communication would be required along with fairly complicated queue management logic (imagine a queue built on top of 0MQ).

 Additionally, there is an overhead cost at the operating system level.
 Each socket consumes a file descriptor.
 Operating system instances are configured